-All Saints is an Anglican church, the Parish Church for central Carshalton, Surrey, England.
+All Saints is the Anglican Parish Church for central Carshalton, Surrey, England.
+The extent of our parish is shown on the parish map part of this website.
 It is particularly known for worship that is traditional and reverent.
 Our historic building is placed in a beautiful setting, and has an outstanding interior.

 We offer traditional Church of England baptism, wedding and funeral services.
 The Church of England web-site has a "Life events" section which gives information about baptisms, weddings and funerals such as who is entitled to have them.
 Another part of the Church of England website has a table of the fees (payable to "Carshalton Rector & Churchwardens") for the basic services.
 To be eligible for these services you may need to live within our parish.
 We are obliged to make records in our registers of certain personal details relevant to these services, which are permanently kept securely.
 Our baptisms are usually short said services.
 You can ask for "extras" for weddings, but additional fees apply for making a video, bells, flowers, organist, or a choir.
 For more information see the leaflet giving more details.
 The same fees apply for 'extras' for funerals.
 We are required by church law to collect details in our registers of the people for whom we provide baptisms, marriages or funerals, and these records are kept securely for ever.

 As you move about the church, please take care.
 This ancient church contains features such as stone steps, hot candles and incense, and a stone floor that is uneven in places.
 The church is often open to the public; please take care of your valuables.
 Similarly the graveyard has uneven surfaces and many trip hazards such as kerb-stones that may be concealed in undergrowth.